AckerlyXu/heima/articles/application-gateway/application-gateway-create-probe-portal.md

 ---
-title: Create a custom probe - Azure Application Gateway - Azure Portal Preview | Azure
+title: Create a custom probe - Azure Application Gateway - Azure Portal | Azure
 description: Learn how to create a custom probe for Application Gateway by using the portal
 services: application-gateway
 documentationcenter: na